Three children in orange swim hats are in a swimming pool

 Why books about water are so important

 Teaching children to swim is so rewarding.
 For many, it is the most exciting part of their week – dunking under the surface, wiggling their arms to make waves, feeling the invigorating flow of water across their bodies.
-I specifically love teaching on Friday nights and Saturday mornings, as I can literally see the pressures and expectations of the children’s school-week wash away with every splash.
+Personally, I specifically love teaching on Friday nights and Saturday mornings, as I can literally see the pressures and expectations of the children’s school-week wash away with every splash.

 For me, water has always been the best place to be.
 The swim parties, the beach trips, the holidays abroad, the family fun – water is more often than not the centrepiece to our best memories.
 It represents getting away, letting go, being together, feeling refreshed and having fun!